bontaq/coupons/README.md

 - build and running tests takes < 5 s
-  with more tests, full build and test takes 5.2s with --fast, still less than 5s
+  with more tests, full build and test takes 5.2s with --fast, still less than 5s now that it's fully built, it's still < 5 s
+  (a brand new build can take longer if you haven't built for awhile and made a lot of changes (10s))

 example request:
 {